alukosdev/ccsp/guidance/csa-top-threats.md

 ## Security Issues

-==- Insufficient Identity, Credentials, Access, and Key Management !!!danger
+==- Insufficient Identity, Credentials, Access, and Key Management
+#### Overview

+Identity, credential, access management systems include tools and policies that allow organizations to manage, monitor, and secure access to valuable resources.
+Examples may include electronic files, computer systems, and physical resources, such as server rooms or buildings.

+#### Business Impact

+- Negative business performance and productivity due to reactive and overly restrictive lockdowns
+- Employee testing fatigue resulting in a lack of compliance and apathy to security
+- Data replacement or corruption vs. exfiltration by unauthorized or malicious users
+- Loss of trust and revenue in the market
+- Financial expenses incurred due to incident response and forensics
+- Ransomware and supply chain disruption

+!!!danger
 This was taken from account hijacking.
 !!!

 If attackers gain access to your credentials, they can eavesdrop on your activities and transactions, manipulate data, return falsified information, and redirect your clients to illegitimate sites.
 Your account or service instances may become a new base for the attacker.
 ==- Insecure Interfaces and APIs
+#### Overview

+API usage continues to grow in popularity; securing these interfaces has become paramount.
+APIs and microservices must be checked for vulnerabilities due to misconfiguration, poor coding practices, a lack of authentication and inappropriate authorization.
+These oversights can potentially leave the interfaces vulnerable to malicious activity.
+Common examples include 1.
+Unauthenticated endpoints; 2.
+Weak authentication; 3.
+Excessive permissions; 4.
+Standard security controls disabled; 5.
+Unpatched systems; 6.
+Logical design issues; and 7.
+Disabled logging or monitoring.
+Misconfiguration of APIs and other interfaces is a leading cause of incidents and data breaches.
+These could allow exfiltration, deletion or modification of resources, data adjustments, or service interruptions.

+#### Business Impact

+The risk of an insecure interface or API varies depending on the usage and data associated with the API, as well as how quickly the vulnerability is detected and mitigated.

+The most commonly reported business impact is the unintended exposure of sensitive or private data left unsecured by the API.

 !!!danger
 The following definition was copied from previous notes.
 References need to be identified.
 !!!